Buck Clayton: Last years

-Shortly after appearing at the New Orleans Jazz Festival in 1969, Clayton underwent lip surgery, and had to give up playing the trumpet in 1972.
-He was able to resume playing in 1977 for a State Department sponsored tour of Africa, but had to permanently stop playing in 1979, though he still worked as an arranger.
-He began to teach at Hunter College, CUNY from 1975–80 and again in the early 1980s.
+Shortly after appearing at the New Orleans Jazz Festival in 1969, Clayton underwent lip surgery and had to give up playing the trumpet in 1972.
+He was able to resume playing in 1977 for a State Department-sponsored tour of Africa.
+He had to permanently stop playing in 1979, although he still worked as an arranger.
+He taught at Hunter College, CUNY, from 1975 to 1980, and again in the early 1980s.

-The semi-autobiography Buck Clayton’s Jazz World, co-authored by Nancy Miller Elliott, first appeared in 1986.
-In the same year, his new Big Band debuted at the Brooklyn Museum in New York, and Clayton toured internationally with it, contributing 100 compositions to the band book.
+The semi-autobiography Buck Clayton’s Jazz World, co-authored by Nancy Miller Elliott, was first published in 1986.
+In the same year, Clayton's new Big Band debuted at the Brooklyn Museum in New York, and he toured internationally with it, contributing 100 compositions to the band book.

-Buck Clayton died in his sleep in 1991.
+Buck Clayton died in his sleep in December 1991, the month after his 80th birthday, at the Manhattan home of a friend.